 During the grand opening, I was able to try out the various wine and dine venues.
-Right by the lobby of the hotel is Mr and Mrs Maxwell, a casual dining venue by day and a speakeasy in the night.
+Right by the lobby of the hotel is the former Mr and Mrs Maxwell, a casual dining venue by day and a speakeasy in the night.
 Upon check-in, I was served a welcome drink by the bartender – a refreshing lychee concoction that served to mark the beginning of my stay.
 A staff member then led me to my room.

 The 20 rooms of the boutique hotel are actually just concentrated within two floors.
 My Club King room was at the 3rd.
 With boutique hotels, I’ve been used to seeing minuscule room sizes so I was pleasantly surprised to find that their most basic category room is already at around 28 square meters.